Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 • GRECO

-The first part of compound words with meaning.
-Greek Greco-Latin, …
+The first part of complex words with meaning.
+Greek Greco-Latin, ...

-• BYZANTINE in the Dictionary of the Russian Language Ozhegov:
+• BYZANTINE in Ozhegov’s Dictionary of the Russian Language:

-relating to Byzantium - a state of 4-15 centuries, formed after the collapse of the Roman ...
+relating to Byzantium - a state of the 4th-15th centuries, formed after the collapse of the Roman ...

 • GRECO in the Modern Explanatory Dictionary, TSB:

 see El Greco. - (Greco) Emilio (b.
 1913), Italian sculptor.
-Rhythmically pointed, exquisitely stylized works of decorative plastic art (“Liya”, …
+Rhythmically pointed, exquisitely stylized works of decorative plastic art (“Leah”, ...

 Byzantine adj.
-1) Pertaining to Byzantium, associated with it.
+1) Related to Byzantium, associated with it.
 2) Peculiar to Byzantium, characteristic of it.
 3) Belonging to Byzantium.
-4) Created, ...
+4) Created...

-• BYZANTINE in the New Dictionary of the Russian Language Efremova:
+• BYZANTINE in the New Dictionary of the Russian Language by Efremova:

-• BYZANTINE in the Big Modern Explanatory Dictionary of the Russian Language:
+• BYZANTINE in the Large Modern Explanatory Dictionary of the Russian Language:

 adj.
-1. Pertaining to Byzantium, associated with it.
+1. Related to Byzantium, associated with it.
 2. Peculiar to Byzantium, characteristic of it.
 3. Belonging to Byzantium.
-4. Created, manufactured ...
+4. Created, manufactured...

 • THEODOR OF BYZANTINE

-Open Orthodox Encyclopedia "TREE".
+Open Orthodox encyclopedia "TREE".
 Theodore of Byzantium (+ 1795), martyr.
-Commemorated February 17 (Greek) Originally from Constantinople.
+Memory February 17 (Greek) Originally from Constantinople.
 Suffered …

-• STEPHAN THE BYZANTINE in the Orthodox Encyclopedia Tree:
+• STEPHAN OF BYZANTINE in the Orthodox Encyclopedia Tree:

-Open Orthodox Encyclopedia "TREE".
-St. Stephen (VIII century), martyr.
-Commemorated November 28th.
-Holy Martyrs Stefan, Basil...
+Open Orthodox encyclopedia "TREE".
+St. Stephen (8th century), martyr.
+Memory November 28.
+Holy Martyrs Stephen, Basil...

-• PAUL BYZANTINE in the Orthodox Encyclopedia Tree:
+• PAUL OF BYZANTINE in the Orthodox Encyclopedia Tree:

 • LEONTIUS OF BYZANTINE in the Encyclopedic Dictionary of Brockhaus and Euphron:

-(Jerusalem) (at the place of birth - Byzantine, at the place of residence - Jerusalem) - church historian and theologian-ereseologist († about 590).
+(Jerusalemite) (by place of birth - Byzantine, by place of residence - Jerusalem) - church historian and hereseologist († around 590).
 At first …

-• Paganism Greco-Roman in the Encyclopedia of Brockhaus and Efron:
+• Paganism GRECO-ROMAN in the Brockhaus and Efron Encyclopedia:

-¬ 1) Animism in the narrow sense of the word (the cult of souls).
-We must recognize the oldest stage of the Greco-Roman religion as that which is for ...
+¬ 1) Animism in the strict sense of the word (cult of souls).
+We must recognize the most ancient stage of the Greco-Roman religion as that which is for...

-• BYZANTIUM* in the Encyclopedia of Brockhaus and Efron:
+• BYZANTIUM* in the Brockhaus and Efron Encyclopedia:

 • EL GRECO in Collier's Dictionary: